George Wallace offers some humane advice

 The farther away you can keep any bystanders, the better it will be.

-You can find the correct spot by feeling the back of your own head and finding the ridge where the cervical column enters the skull; that’s the place to go, always ensuring you are lined up correctly and the bullet will go into the backstop.
+You can find the correct spot by feeling the back of your own head and finding the ridge where the cervical column enters the skull; that’s the place to go.
+Always ensure you are lined up correctly and that the bullet will go into the backdrop.
 From in front, it is just the previous shot in reverse and you need to be able to visualise the head in three dimensions to get it right.